2nd Canadian Division during World War II: Formation, garrison duties and organization (1939–1940)

-At the start of the Second World War, the Canadian Active Service Force (CASF) was initially composed of two divisions; the 1st and 2nd Canadian Infantry Divisions, both raised on 1 September 1939.
+At the start of the Second World War, the Canadian Active Service Force (CASF) was initially composed of two divisions: the 1st and 2nd Canadian Divisions, both mobilized on 1 September 1939.
 The fighting power of this force lay in its constituent infantry brigades, of which each division had three.
 These were in turn composed of three rifle and one machine gun battalion, with additional divisional artillery and engineer units in support.

-Formed under the command of Major-General Victor Odlum, a highly distinguished veteran of the First World War, with an authorized strength of between 13,000 and 17,000 personnel, the 2nd Canadian Infantry Division, like its sister formation, was originally organized along regional lines.
-Its 4th Brigade was composed of regiments from Ontario, the 5th Brigade of regiments from Quebec, and 6th Brigade of regiments from Western Canada.
+Command of the division was given to Major-General Victor Odlum, a distinguished veteran of the First World War.
+After recruiting resumed in spring 1940, its strength rose from 13,829 all ranks on 2 March to 17,635 on 22 June.
+Like its sister formation, the 2nd Canadian Division was originally organized along regional lines.
+Its 4th Brigade was composed of regiments from Ontario, the 5th Brigade of regiments from Quebec, and the 6th Brigade of regiments from Western Canada.
 These were the same infantry brigades—although their constituent battalions were different—that had formed part of the 2nd Canadian Division during its service on the Western Front as part of the Canadian Expeditionary Force during the First World War.

 It was over a year before the 2nd Division came together as a cohesive unit and, during the interim period between formation and arrival in the United Kingdom, many changes to its organization were made.
 The first brigade concentrations took place in May and June 1940, until which time all units had trained in their own garrisons.
 The 4th Brigade assembled at Camp Borden in Ontario, the 5th at Valcartier Camp in Quebec, and the 6th at Camp Shilo in Manitoba.
 The divisional artillery was concentrated at artillery training centres at Camp Petawawa in Ontario, and at Shilo.